satoru-watanabe-aw/DNNtopology/README.md

 "firstLayerSize", "secondLayerSize", and "outputNeuron" specifies the number of neurons in the models.

 ### makeSimplex.ipynb
-This notebook has seven parameters for specifing the weight parameter in the training models.
+This notebook has seven parameters for constracting simplexes from the training models.
 "firstLayerSize", "secondLayerSize", "outputNeuron", and "class_list" are to be set the same parameters in makeModelMNIST.ipynb or makeModelCIFAR10.ipynb.

 * layerNumber